deliberate-programming/rot13/logging/Annotations.md

 ### Log
 #### Commit [8db7a8f](https://github.com/deliberate-programming/rot13/commit/8db7a8f5aed6d77587782824bbccb6d6a03c92e0)

 Created a solution for a console applicationn w/o much thinking.
-Seemed make the task more tangible.
+Seemed to make the task more tangible.

 #### [3f2ae9f](https://github.com/deliberate-programming/rot13/commit/3f2ae9f2f5190e1766032aada439ac3e04fead4d), [a7ab7f4](https://github.com/deliberate-programming/rot13/commit/a7ab7f4dd629fbf074c1f09b143650477255b78a)
 Started drawing pretty late.
 First tried to wrap my head around the problem by writing something.
 But it then felt more natural and easier to quickly draw "the situation".